-- If the State intends to obligate the repurposed funds before the end of the fiscal year, HCF will need to receive the completed request for repurposing from the FHWA division office by August 28, 2020. - If the State does not intend to obligate the repurposed funds before the end of the fiscal year, HCF will need to receive the completed request for repurposing from the FHWA division office by September 11, 2020.
+- If the State intends to obligate the repurposed funds before the end of the fiscal year, HCF will need to receive the completed request for repurposing from the FHWA division office by August 27, 2021. - If the State does not intend to obligate the repurposed funds before the end of the fiscal year, HCF will need to receive the completed request for repurposing from the FHWA division office by September 10, 2021.

 If the funds to be repurposed are not currently available in FMIS, the State should notify their FHWA division office in writing of their intent to repurpose such funds at least 30 days before the above deadlines.
 States should prioritize these requests to allow for adequate time to complete the additional steps required to repurpose.
 The division office must contact the appropriate FHWA program office to allocate the funds and applicable obligation limitation in FMIS, if available, following normal procedures, noting that the purpose is for repurposing the earmark.
-If no Demo ID exists for the earmark, the program office must also create one and identify it in the allocation memo.
+If no Demo ID (a unique identifier assigned to an earmark) exists for the earmark, the program office must create one and identify it in the allocation memo (see Attachment 1 for additional information).
 Once the funds are allocated in FMIS and a Demo ID is provided, the State may then submit the request to repurpose the funds on the modified transfer form to the division office.
 The State should include the Demo ID from the allocation memo on the transfer form.